sisong/UnityAndroidHotUpdate/README.en.md

 ## Theory of hot update
   When installing the Android app, the apk file is stored in path ```getApplicationContext().getPackageResourcePath()```, and the native abi library files are decompressed and stored in path ```getApplicationContext().getApplicationInfo().nativeLibraryDir``` , including libmain.so, libunity.so, libil2cpp.so or libmono*.so, etc...
   This solution will store the updated version apk file to the update path in ```getApplicationContext().getFilesDir().getPath()```, and decompress the changed local abi library files from apk to the update path; When the app restarts, use the hook and java layer code to intercept the c file API in Unity's library files, map access path from the apk file and library files to the new apk file and new library files.
+(The idea Hook Unity library's C file API to implement hot update, comes from [UnityAndroidIl2cppPatchDemo], thanks.)

 ## Feature
 * **Implement simple and run fast**
-The theory and implement are simple, and support hot update of code and resources; support il2cpp and mono two code backend, support libunity.so, libmono.so and other library files changes; (currently does not support libmain.so changes)
+The theory and implement are simple, and support hot update of code and resources; support il2cpp and mono two code backend, support libunity.so, libmono.so and other library files changes; support libmain.so little(RELEASE) version changes, not support Unity main(MAJOR & MINOR) version changes;
 Solution import into project is simple, and it's source code is less, easy to modify by yourself; (the description of import project is at after of this document.)
 After the hot update, the execution performance of the app is not affected, unlike the slow performance and Activity compatibility problems after using the plugin (or virtual) apk solution;
 This solution will not disturb your Unity project development, not need other program language or constraints, such as lua js or IL runtime etc...